chirag-x/Portfolio_V3/README.md

 ## 📈 Deployment & Next Steps

-Your application is currently perfectly stable, compiles with zero errors, and is fully optimized for production.
+My application is currently perfectly stable, compiles with zero errors, and is fully optimized for production.

 **To deploy this masterpiece:**
 1. Commit all your changes to GitHub.